hertzmann/hertzmann.github.io/_posts/2020-10-05-art-is-a-process.md

 ---

-# Things I Learned from Painting, Part 1: Art is a Process
+# Learning from Painting, Part 1: Art is a Process

 In July 2019, I got a new iPad and Apple Pencil, and experimented with some drawing apps.
 [In college, I had studied art](/2020/09/15/painting-in-karies.html) (and computer science), but I stopped painting after I graduated.
 This digital drawing on the iPad was my first real attempt at painting in more than 20 years: